hotohoto/study-notes/ml/papers/202107-variational-diffusion-models.md

 ### 5.3 Variance minimization

+- use a low discrepancy sampler for $t$
+  - to reduce the variance of the loss estimator
+  - refer to appendix I.1 for more details
+- optimize the schedule shape between its endpoints
+  - to minimize the variance of the loss estimator
+    - empirically
+      - to train faster
+      - to get the most out of including Fourier features
+  - by using the Monte Carlo method
+  - refer to appendix I.2 for more details
+- optimize the schedule endpoints
+  - w.r.t. the VLB

 ## 6 Experiments
+- augmentation regularization
+  - (not always though)
+  - methods
+    - random flips
+    - 90-degree
+    - color channel swapping

 ### 6.1 Likelihood and samples

 ### 6.2 Ablations

+- Fourier features play an important role

 ### 6.3 Lossless compression
 ## 7 Conclusion
 ## References